 I went on a 10-day trip to Italy with my mom and sister.
 We’re 100% Italian and none of us had ever visited the country before.
 We left our spouses and kids at home and took a very fun girls trip.

-Growing up, I always really liked math and everyone always told me I should be an accountant or engineer, but neither option seemed all that intriguing to me.
-When I was a junior in high school, I need to find an elective to take and sort of randomly chose a Computer Programming class because the description sounded interesting.
+I always really liked math and everyone always told me I should be an accountant or engineer, but neither seemed all that intriguing.
+In high school, I needed to find an elective to take and randomly chose a Computer Programming class because it sounded interesting.
 I ended up loving it and never looked back.
-I ended up not using the math part of my degree very much, but definitely used the computer science part.

-I used to ask people how they would design a spice rack for the vision impaired.
-I wanted to see what types of questions they’d ask to gather the appropriate requirements and how they solved problems.
+I used to ask people how they would design a spice rack for the vision impaired to see what questions they’d ask to gather the appropriate requirements and how they solved problems.
 One candidate asked what the budget was.
 I said it was unlimited.
 His response?
 “Unlimited budget?
 I’d cure blindness.”
 Not quite what I was looking for, but it was a pretty great answer.
-(I stopped asking after that interview.)

-The little kid in me still loves a rainbow sprinkle donut.
-Nothing crazy or fancy about it, but it’s so good.
+The little kid in me loves a rainbow sprinkle donut.